Bubble Wedding Exit Tips That Actually Work (Avoid These 5 Mistakes)

-Short Answer: For the best bubble exit photos, time your exit before dark, use bubble machines (not just wands), and consider doing a “faux exit” before golden hour portraits so guests can cheer you on without missing the fun.
+Short Answer: For the best bubble exit photos, plan it before dark, use bubble machines (not just wands), and consider a “faux exit” before golden hour portraits so guests can cheer you on without missing the fun.
 The right timing and lighting make all the difference.

 What You Need to Know First